 Know before you go

-Circular paths, some areas are muddy and uneven.There are gates, with mixed surfaces and steep parts on public footpath.
+Circular paths, some areas are muddy and uneven, kissing gates, mixed surfaces, while generally level there are a couple of steep banks on the public footpath.

 When to visit

 Best time to visitMay to June: Spring flowers, Marsh orchids, singing Nightingales, other breeding birds.
 December to March: Wintering waders and wildfowl

 About the reserve

 In the winter months when the sun glints off the flooded fields, the chittering of teal can be the first sound to alert you to the presence of the wildfowl taking advantage of the grazing marsh.
 Amongst the teal, other ducks such as mallards, gadwall and shoveller can be seen.
 The dazzling white little egret stalks through the water searching for prey, while its larger cousin the grey heron prefers to stand and wait in the deeper ditches.